2022 24 Hours of Le Mans: Practice

 Algarve Pro installed a new chassis on the No. 45 car, which missed qualifying.
 Dumas's No. 708 Glickenhaus car set the day's fastest time of 3:28.900 24 minutes into the second, two-hour evening session, 0.348 seconds faster than Kobayashi's second-place No. 7 Toyota.
 Toyota's No. 8 sister car was third after a lap by Hartley, and Ryan Briscoe's No. 709 Glickenhaus was fourth-quickest.
 René Rast recorded the quickest LMP2 lap at 3:33.119 in the No. 31 WRT vehicle, with Albuquerque's No. 22 United Autosports USA entry second.
 Dries Vanthoor was third with a late lap in Team WRT's No. 32 car.
 Fabio Scherer stopped the No. 43 Inter Europol car on the start-finish straight with right front suspension damage from mounting the sausage kerbs at the Ford chicane; a flatbed truck returned the car to the pit lane.
 Catsburg kept Corvette first in LMGTE Pro, as Makowiecki moved the No. 91 Porsche to second.
-LMGTE Am was led by Mikkel Pedersen's No. 46 Project 1 Racing Porsche with a lap set with five minutes remaining, leading Heylen's No. 88 Dempsey-Proton car.
+LMGTE Am was led by Mikkel O. Pedersen's No. 46 Project 1 Racing Porsche with a lap set with five minutes remaining, leading Heylen's No. 88 Dempsey-Proton car.

 Before the third practice session, a balance of performance adjustment gave the Alpine A480-Gibson 7 kW more power and 11 MJ more energy per stint for a total power output of 427 kW.
 The Toyota GR010 Hybrid and Glickenhaus SCG 007 LMH had no performance changes.